BikeBearLabs/post-io/readme.md

 Migration of posts between domains is as simple as copying the `wp-content/posts` directory from one domain to another.
 Then, ensuring the `posts.json` is copied as well & deactivate & reactivate the plugin to ensure the posts' URLs are migrated.

+## Future Plans

+[ ] Deprecate this plugin & roll it into [Bear](https://github.com/sxxov/bear).
+It is currently reimplementing a lot of functionality, such as the surprisingly complex dependency crawling based on blocks.
+Would be great if we didn't have to do that!

 ## License

 MIT